Margaret Becklake: Research and contributions

 Across more than six decades, Becklake authored or co-authored hundreds of papers spanning occupational dust exposure (silica and asbestos), chronic obstructive pulmonary disease, air pollution, smoking, childhood and adolescent asthma, and health inequalities.
 Her work helped establish that long-term dust exposure can cause chronic airways disease independent of smoking; she also foregrounded sex and gender differences in airway physiology and championed rigorous, question-driven epidemiologic methods.

 Honours and recognition

 Becklake was elected a Fellow of the Royal Society of Canada (1991).
 She received the American Thoracic Society Distinguished Achievement Award (1997) and World Lung Health Award (2001), the Union Medal from the International Union Against Tuberculosis and Lung Disease (2006), and an honorary MD from the University of the Witwatersrand (1974).
 She was appointed a Member of the Order of Canada in 2007 and named a Grand Officer of the National Order of Quebec in 2011.

 Personal life and death

 Becklake and her husband Maurice McGregor had two children.
 Throughout her life, she championed women's role in science and medicine, often advocating for female students and physicians.
 As one of the first women specialists in both epidemiology and respiratory medicine, she had broken significant barriers in these fields.

-Friends and colleagues remembered her as an elegant, compassionate person who balanced multiple roles—clinician, researcher, teacher, and mother—with extraordinary energy.
 She died in Montreal on 17 October 2018, aged 96.